The First Family: Live at Winchester Cathedral 1967: Reception

-The review of the album at Tinnitist said that it had intoxicating energy and was a fascinating recording, and it "explicates Sly Stone’s genius on a tremendously exciting and atmospheric set of vintage soul covers".
-The article finished off by referring to it as a historic document and that it was required listening.
+The review at Tinnitist said the album had intoxicating energy and was a fascinating recording as it "explicates Sly Stone’s genius on a tremendously exciting and atmospheric set of vintage soul covers".
+The article further called the album an historic document that was required listening.

-Music collector magazine Goldmine mentioned the quality of the packaging, the clear vinyl and the 24-page booklet.
-The reviewer also said that acquiring a copy should be a no brainer.
+Music collector magazine Goldmine mentioned the quality of the packaging, the clear vinyl, and the 24-page booklet, adding that acquiring a copy should be “an absolute no brainer”.